 Biological resources include native or naturalized plants and animals and the habitats in which they occur, and native or introduced species found in landscaped or disturbed areas.
-Protected species are defined as those listed as threatened, endangered, or proposed or candidate for listing by the U.S. Fish and Wildlife Service (USFWS); New Mexico Energy, Minerals, and Natural Resources Department; or New Mexico
+Protected species are defined as those listed as threatened, endangered, or proposed or candidate for listing by the U.S. Fish and Wildlife Service (USFWS); New Mexico Energy, Minerals, and Natural Resources Department; or NMDGF.

-Department of Game and Fish (NMDGF).
 Federal species of concern are not protected by law; however, these species could become listed, and therefore are given consideration when addressing biological resource impacts of an action.